heathernoto/MagicMirror/README.md

 &nbsp;
 &nbsp;

 My thought that was, like the Magic 8 Ball, you would ask a question.
-Because I wanted the user to look into the camera to ask the question, I began thinking of the phone's 'black mirror' quality and the magic mirror in Snow White.
-Black mirror magic..
+Because I wanted the user to look into the camera to ask the question, I began thinking of the phone's 'black mirror' quality and the magic mirror in Snow White. ✨ Black mirror fortune teller... ✨

 &nbsp;
 &nbsp;

 <img align='left' alt='positive-fortune' src='/decidedlyso.PNG' width='125'>
 <img align='left' alt='negative-fortune' src='/seriouslyasking.PNG' width='125'>
 &nbsp;

-This project was my first foray into mobile development.
-I had never used React-Native, hooks or it's dev tools.
+This project was my first foray into mobile development.I had never used React-Native, hooks or it's dev tools.
 (How do I console.log??)
 And the facial recognition took sometime to fit together at first.
 The first couple of libraries I tried I couldn't get to work with Native- leading me to Expo.

 &nbsp;

-I'm so excited that it works.
+:grinning: I'm so excited that it works.
 But there's definitely things that I will be looking to improve, tweak, update when I can come back to it.
 (I'd like to change it to a PWA so other people can run it.)
 I'm so excited to have learned soooo much AND to have something that works.
 I liked working on a mobile app and delving into React-Native.

 &nbsp;
 &nbsp;